 - Milk kefir is a great replacement for buttermilk in baking.

-- You can culture whipping cream for ice cream and cultured butter.
+- You can use kefir grains to culture whipping cream for ice cream and cultured butter.

 - You can use it to make soft cheese.

 - Kefir can be used as a starter culture (either as whey or straight kefir) for most everything.

 - Cultured dairy is the best way for probiotics to survive digestion.
 And milk kefir packs so powerful health benefits.

 The most difficult part of making kefir is finding the kefir grains.
 Most health food stores carry a powdered “kefir” starter, which isn’t actually real kefir.
 It’s a bunch of the bacteria strains found in kefir and is not be robust enough to be reculture more than just a few times.